hayleymcilwrath/AAD16/Design-journal.md

 Week 3
 ------
-Gutenburg and Beyond
+Guttenburg and Beyond
 --------------------

-This week we coverd the pioneers of type design, looked into the brief history and looked at some examples of type design.
-We also coverd The invention of the printing press and the impact it had.
+This week we covered the pioneers of type design, looked into the brief history and looked at some examples of type design.
+We also covered The invention of the printing press and the impact it had.
 We also looked at how the printing press had shaped the design of type.

-Scriptoruim which is monks writing the inslur script 600-850AD The inslur script was a medieval script system originally used in Ireland which spread, by way of Anglo-Saxon England, to continental Europe under the influence of Irish Christianity.
+Scriptorium which is monks writing the inslur script 600-850AD The inslur script was a medieval script system originally used in Ireland which spread, by way of Anglo-Saxon England, to continental Europe under the influence of Irish Christianity.

 ![bookofdurrowbeginmarkgospel](https://cloud.githubusercontent.com/assets/8985471/4983732/447c3c00-691d-11e4-93aa-721272b1fee5.jpg)